 complex application, your debug logs can easily top 1 MB and

-relay trace can often
+higher.
+A relay trace can often

 generate more than 10 MB of log messages, depending on how

 long you run the application.
 (You'll want to check out